EVOLYSSE™: Why Next-Generation Dermal Fillers Matter for Your Medical Practice

 The core idea behind Cold-X™

-According to the manufacturer, Cold-X™ is a cold-temperature manufacturing approach designed to help preserve hyaluronic acid (HA) structure during processing and to achieve targeted rheological properties such as cohesivity and elasticity.
+Cold-X™ is the manufacturer-described cold-temperature process intended to help preserve hyaluronic acid (HA) structure and achieve targeted rheological properties (e.g., cohesivity and elasticity); outcomes vary by patient and technique.
+(See FDA SSED and FDA-approved labeling for study specifics.).
 This process minimizes thermal stress on the HA matrix during production.

 Clinical outcomes vary by patient anatomy, injection technique, and treatment parameters.